gregzb/MKS22X-ScreamingGame/README.md

   Open up the project in Processing, press the play button and use A, D, and space to move around.
   (Only tested in Processing version 3.5.3).
   New Version: You can now use sound (optionally clapping) to control the character.
-The loudness (amplitude) will cause the character to move more slowly/faster while the pitch (frequency).
+The loudness (amplitude) will cause the character to move more slowly/faster while the pitch (frequency) should toggle between a jump/walk/none.
+  New Version: The optional clapping has been eliminated with the sucessful addition of pitch to control movement.

 ## Development Log
 ### 5/17/2019